 We often project manage works following a flood reinstatement insurance claim as part of our Block Management services.
 In the article, we’ll talk about one particular example involving a claim for water damage from a leaking waste pipe.

-In this case block managers White & Sons had a problem with a leaking waste pipe in one of their Reigate buildings and the subsequent damage needed to be rectified to return the property to its pre-water damaged state.
+Block managers White & Sons had a problem.
+There was a leaking waste pipe in one of their Reigate buildings.
+The subsequent damage needed to be rectified, and the property returned to its pre-water damaged state.

-Working with the resident and the loss adjuster, we assessed the damage to both the property’s kitchen and bathroom, produced a detailed Specification for the reinstatement works and successfully managed the Contractor on site to complete the works within 4 weeks of commencement on site.
+Working with the resident and the loss adjuster, we assessed the damage.
+We produced a detailed specification for the reinstatement works for both the kitchen and bathroom.
+After this, we managed the contractor on site, and completed the works within 4 weeks of commencement on site.

-The bathroom wasn’t as affected as the kitchen by the leak and we deemed the bathroom suite to be dated but serviceable.
-However, whilst the contractor was on site repairing the water damage, the owner took the opportunity to replace the bathroom suite with a modern equivalent.
-In flood reinstatement insurance claim terms this is called betterment, whereby the owner covers the cost of any works or materials that return the building to an improved condition.
-The official definition is ‘When a policyholder decides to replace a lost or damaged item with something that is ‘better’.
-The policyholder is responsible for the difference between the original item’s value and the cost of the new item.’
+The bathroom wasn’t affected as badly as the kitchen by the leak, so we deemed it to be dated but serviceable.
+However, whilst the contractor was on site repairing the water damage, the owner took the opportunity to upgrade the bathroom suite.
+In flood reinstatement insurance claim terms this is called betterment.
+The owner covers the cost of any works or materials that return the building to an improved condition.

-Interestingly the bathroom floor tiles were covered under the insurance claim as we suspected they contained asbestos and commissioned a specialised Refurbishment & Demolition report that confirmed our suspicion.
-They were disposed of under modern health & safety guidelines and new flooring was installed.
+Interestingly, the bathroom floor tiles were covered under the insurance claim as we suspected they contained asbestos.
+We commissioned a specialised Refurbishment & Demolition report that confirmed our suspicion.
+Following this, they were disposed of under modern health & safety guidelines and new flooring was installed.

-The owner is now back in her flat and delighted with the results saying ‘Cathal (Chawton Hill Building Surveyor) was excellent and there are no complaints.’
+The owner is now back in her flat and delighted with the results.
+She said Chawton Hill ‘was excellent and there are no complaints.’